ncatlab/nlab-content/pages/1841.md

 This happens when the manifold in question has nontrivial topology, or if there is magnetic charge around.

-* Dirac discovered that the existence of electrically charged quantum mechanical particles implies that
+* Dirac discovered that the existence of magnetically charged quantum mechanical particles implies that

   * a) the electromagnetic field strength 2-form $F$ is required to have integral cycles (in some normalization);